-Anyone who uses Lipitor or a similar cholesterol-lowering drug may be at risk for developing diabetes.
+Anyone who uses Lipitor — or a similar cholesterol-lowering drug — may be at risk of developing diabetes.
 Researchers don’t completely understand what causes the increased risk for diabetes.
-It’s important to note, however, that researchers and the American Diabetes Association have stated the risk for diabetes is very small and far outweighs the positive heart-health benefits.

 Not everyone who takes a statin medication will develop side effects, such as type 2 diabetes.
-Certain people may have an increased risk, however.
+However, certain people may have an increased risk.
 These individuals include:

 - people over 65

 - people taking more than one cholesterol-lowering medication